giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 +++
-title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with approriate IAM roles for operating Giant Swarm tenant clusters." date = "2018-09-12" type = "page" weight = 100 tags = ["tutorial"]
+title = "Prepare an AWS account to run Giant Swarm tenant clusters" description = "This guide will walk you through all necessary steps to set up an Amazon AWS account with appropriate IAM roles for operating Giant Swarm tenant clusters." date = "2019-10-24" type = "page" weight = 100 tags = ["tutorial"]